instructian/art3870/topics.md

-## Topics
+## Weekly Topics for ART3870 Web Development
 #### week1  -  9/22/2016

 > https://youtu.be/W4AViRgrgkU

 >Introductions, Syllabus Recognisance, Reciprocal Interview, github account, toggle account, git.io user pages,
 >Quick writing and pair share:  What is the web vs the internet?
 What is design?
 What is an  interface?
 What kind of >interfaces have you used in the last 24  hours?

 >Basic responsive page using media queries on github using copy/paste